 subject to paragraph (c), the materials referred to in paragraph (a) prior to the verifier commencing verification in accordance with Schedule G;

-the information required by Schedule D pertaining to projects or programmes meeting paragraph (c) of the definition in Schedule D of identified programme after the verifier has notified the CPP applicant of his, her or its selection of projects or programmes meeting paragraph (c) of the definition of identified programme to the CPP applicant;
+upon the verifier’s request, the information described in clause D7(2), D7(5), D12(2) and D12(3) pertaining to identified programmes after the verifier has notified the CPP applicant of its selection of identified programmes;

-any information requested by the verifier pursuant to the verifier's right to ask for such information pursuant to his, her or its deed of engagement, as specified in clause F5(2)(d).
+any information requested by the verifier pursuant to the verifier's right to ask for such information pursuant to his, her or its deed of engagement, as specified in clause F6(2)(d); and

+in advance of the verifier’s selection of identified programmes, summary information on the forecast projects and programmes, in the format specified in Table 1: Top 5 of the regulatory templates.

-Audit
+Audit and assurance

-A CPP proposal must be audited by an auditor as to whether or not-
+A CPP application must include a report by an auditor that states whether or not:

-as far as appears from an examination of them, proper records to enable the complete and accurate compilation of information required by Subpart 5 have been kept by the CPP applicant;
+as far as appears from an examination of them, proper records to enable the compilation of information required by Subpart 5 have been kept by the CPP applicant;

-in the case of actual financial information relating to the current period, that information has been prepared in all material respects in accordance with this determination;
+in the case of actual financial information relating to the current period, that information has been prepared in all material respects in accordance with the input methodologies set out in this determination, and that it has been audited in accordance with applicable auditing standards issued under the Financial Reporting Act 2013 or any equivalent standards that replace these standards;

-in the case of forecast financial information relating to the next period, that information has been compiled in all material respects in accordance with this determination and the records examined pursuant to paragraph (a); and
+in the case of forecast financial information relating to the next period, that information has been compiled in all material respects in accordance with the input methodologies set out in this determination, and that it has been examined in accordance with applicable assurance engagement standards issued under the Financial Reporting Act 2013, or any equivalent standards that replace these standards or other appropriate standards;

-in the case of quantitative information provided in spreadsheets, that information is accurately presented.
+in the case of quantitative historical information provided in spreadsheets, the information is properly compiled on the basis of the relevant underlying source information; and

+in the case of quantitiative forecast information provided in spreadsheets, the information is properly compiled on the basis of relevant and reasonable disclosed assumptions.

 Certification